If you have any of the following conditions, your doctor may prescribe Rinvoq. It’s used in certain situations to treat:

 Chewing on a small piece of ginger root can also help reduce nausea.
 You can use fresh ginger or crystallized or candied ginger.
 You could also make ginger tea by steeping ginger in hot water.
 Then, sip the tea slowly when the temperature is right for you.

 You can also try taking medications to help control your nausea.
 Pepto-Bismol and dimenhydrinate (Dramamine) are a couple of OTC drugs that you can try.
-But be sure to check with your doctor or pharmacist before taking any medications with Rinvoq.
+But be sure to check with your doctor or pharmacist before taking any medications or supplements with Rinvoq.

 If your nausea becomes severe or isn’t getting better, talk with your doctor.

 Keep in mind that infections can also cause fever.
 So be sure to talk with your doctor if you get a fever while you’re taking Rinvoq.
 They can check to see if you have an infection.

 Fever can usually be relieved with rest and by drinking fluids.